 Part 2

-The next piece is "Xerxes" by J. McKee, the name of an Achaemenid Persian king.
+The next piece is "Xerxes" by J. McKee, Xerxes being the name of an Achaemenid Persian king.
 The unique sound line, reminiscent of the ancient Middle East, and the rhythm reminiscent of an army march will paint the audience in desert colors.
 This is a relatively easy difficulty level among J. McKee's works, and since it has a dark tone, it is played in the middle of the section to achieve a tight composition.

 The work that closes the first section and will also be the main piece of this concert is the "Second Symphony for Wind Band" by Luis Serrano Alarcón, a Spanish composer who has been attracting worldwide attention in recent years.
 Since Alarcon is a Spanish composer, this work will be a perfect fit for this group with its Spanish-derived name.
 The work is also an extremely valuable symphony for wind band orchestration influenced by 19th century Romanticism, and is as large as any symphony by a well-known composer.